baleada/vue-prose/README.md

-# `@baleada/prose`
+# `@baleada/prose-vue`

-Components that enhance prose for the Baleada toolkit.
+Vue components that enhance prose for the Baleada toolkit.